ddennis/time-challenge/README.md

 scrolling , dragging and animation.
 Which means there properly some performance optimizations and refactoring to be done.

 Since it's a code challenge i tried to limit the amount of npm modules.
-But ofcourse that could have been a differet to route, to get further in a shorter amount of time.
+But of course that could have been a different to route, to get further in a shorter amount of time.

 The solution is mostly an example on how to handle scheduling in a calendar and not an answer to the scheduling flow we talked about last time.